hashicorp/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

   (Optional)
   Specifies the type of the Perimeter.
 There are two types: regular and bridge.
-Regular Service Perimeter contains resources, access levels, and restricted/unrestricted services.
+Regular Service Perimeter contains resources, access levels, and restricted services.
 Every resource can be in at most ONE regular Service Perimeter.
   In addition to being in a regular service perimeter, a resource can also be in zero or more perimeter bridges.
 A perimeter bridge only contains